Smart data and blockchain

 - Universal Name Space: This can help ensure there is a global identifier for people irrespective of where they come from.
 We already do this today in an object-world with an SKU number.

 - Subscription: Information held in an identity changes as products move across ports in a shipment process.
 Ensuring global identifiers and data source being common, allows for constant update of information based on status changes.

 - Least Privilege: A contract should provide a minimum amount of information as needed by a transaction.
-It allows for security of information and keeps constant controls on information overload.
+It allows for the security of information and keeps constant controls on information overload.

 - Granularity: The more granular information we have, the better it is.
 Small parts of information make it easier to manage and categorize datasets depending on the use cases.
 Personal and object-based data have different rules.

-While the Blockchain technology is early stage, It holds the potential to reshape ownership over digital data fundamentally, and the digital platforms we use every day.
+While the Blockchain technology is early-stage, It holds the potential to reshape ownership over digital data fundamentally, and the digital platforms we use every day.
 With evolving technologies, new types of ecosystems and global processes will develop to keep our Digital and Real-world in sync.
 These are the areas where opportunities and challenges lie.